Grove City Parks and Recreation COVID-19 Update | July 31

 - Off-leash dog areas in Breck Community Park

-- The Big Splash and Splash Pad at Fryer Park will reopen Saturday, May 29, 2021.
+- The Big Splash and the Splash pad at Fryer Park will reopen Saturday, May 29, 2021.
 See you next summer!

 Offices/Parks and Recreation Operated Buildings